 No Products in the Cart

 If you have ever drunk from a plastic water bottle that has sat in a hot car for days on end, you know just how unpleasant water can be when stored improperly.
 Due to plastic leaching, the flavor profile of water can drastically shift from an overexposure to heat and light.
-This is just one of the many disadvantages plastic possesses when compared to glass bottles.
-That’s why, during today’s blog, we will talk about why you should consider using a glass bottle for storing your liquids, as well as some of the many advantages glass bottles have over various materials.
+This is just one of the many disadvantages plastic possesses when compared to the benefits of glass bottles.
+That’s why, during today’s blog, we will talk about glass vs plastic water bottles and why you should consider using a glass bottle for storing your liquids, as well as some of the many benefits of glass bottles compared to various other materials.

 If you are searching for wholesale glass bottles for sale at an affordable price, search no further than Glass Bottle Outlet’s online store of wholesale bottles and containers.
 With free shipping on all orders of $300 or more, as well as an assortment of ongoing specials, Glass Bottle Outlet is your premier resource for glass hot sauce bottles, dropper bottles, colored bottles, and so much more.
 To learn why you should ditch your plastic water bottle for a high quality glass bottle, continue reading more below.

 Leaching can occur with several types of plastic water bottles.
 However, polyethylene terephthalate, the most common plastic used to make water bottles, has shown to leach a chemical known as antimony.
 According to the National Center for Biotechnology Information, “Antimony is a regulated contaminant that poses both acute and chronic health effects in drinking water.”
 Since glass is not composed of any harmful chemicals like antimony, BPA, or polycarbonate, it is much more safe for storing water for extended periods of time, especially when your water is left in the heat.